My Bucket List:

 Thank you to all of you who have supported and encouraged me in my travels across the world for the last ten years, this book would not have happened without you (and your questions!).
 Thank you for taking me on this journey.

 This is how The Aspiring Traveler’s Handbook: A preparation guide to international travel came to be.
-If you want to further support me by purchasing your own copy of the book (orders are now live!) you can check out the sale page on my website (which was inspired by the book as well, and now I’m a travel blogger- oh how things progress!)
+If you want to further support me, purchase your own copy of the book (orders are now live!) you can check out the sale page on my website (which was inspired by the book as well, and now I’m a travel blogger- oh how things progress!)
 Thank you!